When to Start Estate Planning

 Speaking of life insurance, another reason to start estate planning sooner rather than later is that you can secure a cheaper life insurance policy when you are young and healthy.
 For young parents, you can generally obtain relatively inexpensive 20- to 30-year term life insurance, which will cover the time when your children are not self-sufficient, and therefore most vulnerable.

 When you meet with an estate planning attorney, be prepared to provide him or her with all your financial, family, and personal information.
 A good estate planning attorney will know what questions to ask to get this information, but it’s best to be receptive and ready to share from the start.
-You and your loved ones will benefit in the end when your wishes are followed to a T. In Harris County, Texas, contact the Meineke Law Firm to schedule a consultation for estate planning.
+You and your loved ones will benefit in the end when your wishes are followed to a T. In Harris County, Texas, contact the Leigh B. Meineke Law Firm to schedule a consultation for estate planning.
 Our Texas estate planning lawyer will work with you to create an estate plan that meets your needs and achieves your goals.